 Everybody chases something.
-Whether it’s a job, attention, or comfort, we all have something that we keep at the forefront of our mind and consider an immovable priority.
-We put our time and energy into this chase, pouring hours into figuring out how to get a little closer to the goal we have in our heads that will provide for us the feeling of contentment, security or relief that we pine after.
+We all have things we keep at the forefront of our minds and consider immovable priorities, from our jobs to attention or comfort.
+We put our time and energy into this chase, pouring hours into figuring out how to get a little closer to the goal we think will provide the feeling of contentment, security, or relief that we long for.

 What drives our chase?

-You have given me your shield of victory; your help has made me great.II Samuel 22:36 NLT
+You have given me your shield of victory; your help has made me great.2 Samuel 22:36 NLT

 When God is at the center of our lives and is the source of our security and worth, we experience a level of confidence and sureness that’s unattainable through human means.
 When we’re uninterested in God, or are convinced that self-worth is attained via our personal accomplishments or affirmation from other people, then the likely and inevitable outcome will be to view ourselves in one of the following ways: